This Day In Writing History

 Faber is taken in by Lucy Rose, a lonely British housewife whose bitter, crippled ex-RAF pilot husband, David, refuses to touch her or show interest in their three-year-old son.
 Lucy and Faber embark on a passionate affair.
 What she doesn't know is that Henry Faber is really the cunning and deadly Nazi spy known as Die Nadel - The Needle.

 Eye Of The Needle was adapted as an acclaimed feature film in 1981, starring Kate Nelligan as Lucy Rose and Donald Sutherland as The Needle.

 Follett has since written numerous other bestsellers, including more espionage suspense thrillers such as The Key To Rebecca (1980) and The Man From St. Petersburg (1982) and historical novels, including The Pillars Of The Earth (1989) and Night Over Water (1991).

 In the late 1990s, Follett ventured into Michael Crichton territory with his suspense thrillers The Third Twin (1996) and The Hammer Of Eden (1998).

 In The Third Twin, Follett tells a tale of neo-Nazi conspiracy and genetic engineering technology being employed to create a master race.
-In The Hammer Of Eden, is about the title group, a cult of psychotic neo-hippie radicals led by an illiterate Manson-like leader called Priest.
+The Hammer Of Eden is about the title group, a cult of psychotic neo-hippie radicals whose leader is an illiterate Manson-like figure called Priest.